Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Herne Hill has an income level above the national average, according to ATO data aggregated by AreaSearch for the financial year ended June 30, 2023.
-The median income among taxpayers in Herne Hill is $54,129, with an average income of $68,791.
-This compares to figures for Rest of Vic., which are $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since June 30, 2023, current estimates would be approximately $58,595 (median) and $74,466 (average) as of September 2025.
-Census data shows personal income ranks at the 62nd percentile ($870 weekly), while household income sits at the 30th percentile.
-Distribution data indicates that 29.3% of individuals in Herne Hill earn between $1,500 and $2,999 per week (1,105 individuals), which is similar to the regional figure of 30.3%.
-Housing affordability pressures are severe, with only 83.1% of income remaining after housing costs, ranking at the 28th percentile.
-The suburb's SEIFA income ranking places it in the fifth decile.
+Herne Hill suburb's income level is above national average according to latest ATO data aggregated by AreaSearch for financial year ended June 2023.
+Median income among taxpayers is $54,129 and average income stands at $68,791.
+These figures compare with Rest of Vic.'s median of $50,954 and average of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year ended June 2023, current estimates would be approximately $58,595 (median) and $74,466 (average) as of September 2025.
+Census data shows personal income ranks at 62nd percentile ($870 weekly), while household income sits at 30th percentile.
+Distribution data indicates that the $1,500 - $2,999 earnings band captures 29.3% of community (1,106 individuals).
+This mirrors regional figure where 30.3% occupy this bracket.
+Housing affordability pressures are severe with only 83.1% of income remaining, ranking at 28th percentile.
+Area's SEIFA income ranking places it in 5th decile.

 Frequently Asked Questions - Income